finsweet/fs-snippets/cms-library/prev-next/README.md

 **1. complete-prev-next-function.html**

-Complete example-code for the prev next functionality using the cms library.
+Complete example-code for the previos - next functionality in a cms list using FsLibrary.